kCn3333/homelab/docs/provisioning/0-custom-image.md

----
-title: Custom Image with Packer
-icon: document
-order: 1
-tableOfContents: true
-prev: false
-next: false
----

-# 📝 Custom Image with Packer
+# 📝 Image with Packer

 ## 🎯 Goal